In this guide, we’re taking a look at some of the best MIDI keyboards out there.

 There are a plethora of choices no doubt about that.
 What is going to be the best for you comes down to what you need from your keyboard and what budget you have for it.

-We are going to quickly go though our picks for various roles and we’ll expand on each of them further down in the article.
+We are going to quickly go through our picks for various roles and we’ll expand on each of them further down in the article.

-Also, you’re probably going to need a keyboard stand so be sure to check out our picks for those as well.
+Also, you’re probably going to need a top 10 keyboard stand so be sure to check out our picks for those as well.

 The Alesis VI49 has just about everything you might want from it except maybe one thing, some faders.
 But at the price is hard to beat.

 The design of the keyboard is a bit unusual in a way that I like.
 Mainly that the trigger pads are on the side of the keys instead of having them above the keys.
 It’s by no means a unique feature but I like it because you don’t have to go over the keys to get to the pads.